ronami/HypeScript/README.md

 ### Try running the code

-See a live demo in your browser on the [TypeScript Playground](https://github.dev/ronami/HypeScript/blob/master/examples/simple.ts).
+See a live demo in your browser on the [the github.dev editor](https://github.dev/ronami/HypeScript/blob/master/examples/simple.ts).

 Alternatively, install `@ronami/hypescript` in your project with `yarn` or `npm` (TypeScript 4.7 or later is required):